-Alternaria Blotch has been a serious problem in the orchards of Himachal Pradesh.
-Alternaria leaf blotch is a fungal disease which attacks leaves of apple trees, causing lesions to form on the leaves during late spring or early summer.
+Alternaria Spot has been a serious problem in the orchards of Himachal Pradesh.
+Alternaria leaf Spot is a fungal disease which attacks leaves of apple trees, causing lesions to form on the leaves during late spring or early summer.
 Alternaria infections begin with small, dark, circular spots which are about ½ inch in diameter.
 Alternaria spots on spreading change in color from black to grey with outside yellow circle.
 It is prominent in orchards with heavy mite infestations.
-So maintaining mite is an important factor in preventing alternaria blotch.
+So maintaining mite is an important factor in preventing alternaria Spot.

-Strobilurin group fungicides are registered for management of Alternaria blotch.
+Strobilurin group fungicides are registered for management of Alternaria Spot.
 It is very important to maintain mites below 5 per leaf in orchards, in order to minimize defoliation.
-Chemicals found effective against Alternaria Blotch are——
+Chemicals found effective against Alternaria Spot are——